 Many English verbs of Latin-French origin are distinguished from the corresponding nouns by the position of stress.
-Here are some well-known examples of such pairs of words: 'export n - to ex'port v; 'import n - to im'port v; 'conduct n - to con'duct v; 'present n - to pre'sent v; 'contrast v, 'increase v, etc.
+Here are some well-known examples of such pairs of words: 'export n - to ex'port v; 'import n - to im'port v; 'conduct n - to con'duct v; 'present n - to pre'sent v; 'contrast v - to con'trast v; 'increase v - to in'crease v, etc.